alarner/perk-docs/src/guides/user-auth-with-facebook.md

 	![Create App ID](/assets/images/guides/user-auth-with-facebook/create-app-id.jpg)

-6. Click on the "Settings" link on the left and then fill in your app domain (probably localhost for your dev environment) and site url.
-Click "Save Changes".
+6. Click on the _Settings_ link on the left and then fill in your app domain (probably localhost for your dev environment) and site url.
+Click _Save Changes_.

 	![Save](/assets/images/guides/user-auth-with-facebook/save.jpg)

-7. Stay on this page, we are going to use the "App Id" and "App Secret."
+7. Stay on this page, we are going to use the _App Id_ and _App Secret._

 ### 2. Update your `config/auth.js`